animator/learn-python/contrib/numpy/Introduction.md

 ## Importing NumPy

-To access NumPy functions, import it with the alias `np`:
+To access NumPy functions, import it with the alias `np`.

 ```python
 import numpy as np